Sodium carbonate

 Production Methods

-Sodium carbonate is produced on all continents of the world from its minerals.
-It is present in large deposits in Africa and the United States as either carbonate or trona, a mixed ore of equal molar amounts of carbonate and bicarbonate.
-However, about 70% of the world production of sodium carbonate is manufactured by the Solvay (ammonia soda) process, whereby ammonia is added to a solution of sodium chloride.
-Carbon dioxide is then bubbled through to precipitate the bicarbonate (NaHCO3) that is decomposed by heat-producing sodium carbonate.
-In the United States. all production is based on the minerals that contain sodium carbonate.
-Different qualities of sodium carbonate are produced: technical, food, and pharmaceutical grades.
+Sodium carbonate is produced globally from its minerals, with significant deposits found in Africa and the United States as carbonate or trona, a mixed ore of carbonate and bicarbonate.
+About 70% of global production is made via the Solvay process, where ammonia is added to a sodium chloride solution, and carbon dioxide is bubbled through to precipitate bicarbonate, which is then decomposed by heat to produce sodium carbonate.
+In the United States, production is solely based on minerals containing sodium carbonate.
+Different grades of sodium carbonate are produced, including technical, food, and pharmaceutical grades.

 Properties of Sodium carbonate